am01264/types-noflo/README.md

 # types-noflo
 TypeScript type declarations for `noflo`

-## Warning
-While I've tried to make this as accurate as possible, errors may have been made.
+**Warning:** While I've tried to make this as accurate as possible, errors may have been made.

-If you find a discrepancy, [file an issue](https://github.com/am01264/types-fbp-graph/issues/new) and I'll fix it.
+If you find a discrepancy, [file an issue](https://github.com/am01264/types-fbp-graph/issues/new) and I'll fix it for you.

 ## How To Use